nowells/resume/README.md

 -   Successfully launched the nationally recognized PBS LearningMedia service that powers 40+ PBS/partner educational sites
 -   Architected and developed the RESTful API service for the educational content service that runs PBS LearningMedia
--   Designed automated deployment and scaling infrastructure to meet the growing demand of the APIs to PBS stations
+-   Designed an automated deployment and scaling infrastructure to meet the growing demand of the APIs to PBS stations
--   Manage and inspire a team of 6 passionate, creative and diverse in-house developers along with multiple off site contractors
+-   Managed and inspired a team of 6 diverse in-house developers with multiple off site contractors
--   Coordinate all product releases and development as lead architect and developer
--   Direct projects through all phases of development (scope, requirements, use cases, design, prototyping, development and launch)
+-   Guided projects through all phases of development as lead architect and developer
--   Originate budgeting, project scheduling and application & server architecture
+-   Handled budgeting, project scheduling and application & server architecture
--   Provide coordination with product management, program management, operations, IT and marketing/sales
--   Crafted a software development life-cycle that fit the culture of PBS and implemented it into project intake and development processes

 ### Manager of Digital Development